luzi41/Decentralized-voting-app-sui/README.md

      sui client publish --gas-budget 200000010
      ```

-   - Copy the contract address generated from the deployment and replace PackageID with the contract address.
+   - Copy the contract address generated from the deployment and replace Package_ID with the PackageID found under 'Published Object' and replace USERS_ID with the ObjectID found under 'Created Objects' in src/backend/utils/smc_address.json.

 4. **Set Up Environment Variables:**
    First get your private key from your SUI wallet: